rtic-rs/microamp/README.md

 In this example we have two static variables in shared memory and visible to both cores (\*).
-One of the variables, `SEMAPHORE`, is used to synchronize access to the `SHARED` variable.
+One of the variables, `SEMAPHORE`, is used to synchronize access to the non-atomic `SHARED` variable.
 Both cores will execute the `main` function at boot but they will execute slightly different code paths due to the use of the `cfg!` macro.

 To build the application we use the following command: